kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

   for each informer) and breaks the clean design of the cache.

 * Adding support to de-register EventHandlers from informers in apimachinery.
-  This along with ref counting would be cleanest way to free us of the concern of controllers silently failing when their watch is removed.
+  This along with ref counting would be the cleanest way to free us of the concern of controllers silently failing when their watch is removed.
   The downside is that we are ultimately at the mercy of whether apimachinery wants to support these changes, and even if they were on board, it could take a long time to land these changes upstream.

-* TODO: Bubbling up errors from apimachinery.
+* Surfacing the watch error handler from the reflector in client-go through the informer.
+Controller-runtime could then look for specific errors and decide how to handle it from there, such as terminating the informer if a specific error was thrown indicating that the informer will no longer be viable (for example when the resource is uninstalled).
+The advantage is that we'd be pushing updates from the informer to the manager when errors arise (such as when the resource disappears) and this would lead to more responsive informer shutdown that doesn't require a separate watch mechanism to determine whether to remove informers.
+Like de-registering EventHandlers, the downside is that we would need api-machinery to support these changes and might take a long time to coordinate and implement.

 ### Minimal hooks needed to use informer removal externally